 Blue Dog is watching Henry in action from inside.

 I took advantage of our primary paint colors and explored mixing them together with Henry.

 Henry and I mixed together yellow and blue to make green.
 This one isn’t new to Henry as we’ve had to come up with a way to paint with green in the past without actually having green paint.

-To show how much thinner this window paint recipe is:
+To show how much thinner this homemade window paint recipe is:

-This would have been a great recipe!
 The edge of the window looked pretty cool.
 Henry thought so too and pointed out the drips many times as he was making them.
-[I think next time we try window painting, I'll just add a tad bit of corn starch and hopefully we'll find a happy medium.]

 To add a little more fun, I brought out his squirt bottle.
-I thought it would be fun to see what designs we could make with squirting it onto the paint.
+I thought it would be fun to see what designs we could make with squirting it onto the painted window.

 Henry had plans to clean off the entire window with it.